Kaixhin/nninit/README.md

 #### eye()
 Fills weights with the identity matrix (for linear layers).
 Fills filters with the Dirac delta function (for convolutional layers).
-Does not normalise by the number of input layers.
+Normalises by the number of input layers.

 #### xavier([dist, [gain]])
 Fills weights with `stdv = gain * sqrt(2 / (fanIn + fanOut))`.
 Uses the uniform distribution by default.